April 2013 (dt)

 pitched in when a second set of hands was needed.

-necks, mostly in bemused awe.
-Last month, we sat in a “cave;” this month, we
+craning their necks, mostly in bemused awe.
+Last month, we sat in

 One steps into the enclosed lobby/alcove, treads up one step through the next door, and faces the restaurant proper.
 A couple arm lengths away is the short end of a red-topped rectangular diner counter, with about a dozen red-cushioned stools lining the three sides, with a reddish, foot-square linoleum flooring.
 Five booths line the outside walls on the right and left sides of the counter, with two tables in the floor space between counter and booths.